If you’re like most new home buyers, the main thing standing between you and your real estate dreams is saving up for a down payment.

 The truth is that as long as you plan to live in the house, few (if any) lenders require 20% down at closing.

-As of 2019, the average down payment for a first-time homebuyer was just 6%, and the average for veteran homebuyers was only 16%.
+As of 2019, the average down payment for a first-time homebuyer was just 6%, and the average for repeat homebuyers was only 16%.

 That said, it may still make sense to save 20% if possible.